 What we sometimes fail to realise is that the human brain is quite possibly the most complex machine in this world and has been known to be quite effective at coming to conclusions in record time.

 Think about it, if we could harness the way our brain works and apply it in the machine learning domain (Neural networks are after all a subset of machine learning), we could possibly take a giant leap in terms of processing power and computing resources.

-Before we dive deep into the nitty-gritty of neural network trading, we should understand the working of the principal component, ie the neuron.
-Thus, in the neural network tutorial, we will cover the following topics
+Before we dive deep into the nitty-gritty of neural networks for trading, we should understand the working of the principal component, i.e. the neuron and then move forward to the neural network and the applications of neural network in trading.

 Structure of a Neuron